AlexeyMatveev686/office-js-api/Enumerations/mm.md

 # mm

-1 millimetre equals 1/10th of a centimetre.
+1 millimeter equals 1/10th of a centimeter.

 ## Type